Cosine Similarity Is Math, Not Magic

 A word becomes a list of features, scored as numbers.

 Real embedding models do not score features this cleanly.
-The dimensions are not labeled and they do not map to neat human concepts.
-But the intuition holds.
-The model is compressing a lot of subtle aspects of meaning into one list of numbers.
+The dimensions are not labeled, and they do not map to neat human concepts.
+But the intuition holds: the model is compressing many subtle aspects of meaning into one list of numbers.

 What Cosine Similarity Actually Does

-We build the same kind of vector for “dog.”
-And the same kind of vector for “rock.”
+Build the same kind of vector for “dog.”
+And the same kind for “rock.”
 Each one is a list of feature scores.

 Plot these three points on a graph.
 Dog lands close to cat.
 Rock lands far away.